bdellaterra/bzb/README.md

 Overrides for action/key bindings can be set using environment variable BZB_BIND.
 For example, the 'launch' and 'enter' bindings can be swapped by invoking bzb with command:
 > BZB_BIND="[enter]=alt-q [launch]=right" bzb

+Some functionality may be limited during recording.
+Recordings are not guaranteed to be portable and some bzb settings may affect the playback of recorded actions.
+If errors are detected the action will be recorded as a '#' comment to document the error.
+Comment lines are skipped during playback.

 1. Specified actions are not recordable
 2. Each terminal command will be recorded as an 'execute' action